codefresh-io/docs.codefresh.io/_docs/promotions/promotion-policy.md

 ## Evaluate Promotion Settings for Products and Environments
 Select a specific Product-Environment pair and preview the Promotion Settings that will be applied for it.

-Evaluate Promotion Policies to identify Product-Environment pairs that don't match any existing Promotion Policies, identify possible conflicts with Promotion Flows, and also optimize existing Policies.
+Evaluate Promotion Policies to identify:
+* Product-Environment pairs that don't match any existing Promotion Policies
+* Missing Promotion Settings
+* Possible conflicts with Promotion Flows
+* How to optimize existing Policies

-If there are multiple Policies with either identical or different target attributes that match the Product-Environment selected, Codefresh merges Promotion Settings from all matched polices based on the priority of each Policy and the implementation logic.
+If there are multiple Policies with either identical or different target attributes that match the Product-Environment selected, Codefresh merges Promotion Settings from all matched polices based on the priority of each Policy and the [implementation logic](#promotion-policy-implementation-logic).

+##### How to

 1. In the Codefresh UI, on the toolbar, click the **Settings** icon, and then from Promotions in the sidebar, select **Promotion Policies**.
 1. In the Promotion Policies page, click **Evaluate Promotion Policy**.